potamides/pantran.nvim/README.md

 without having to leave your favorite editor.
-It makes use of Neovim's [api-floatwin](https://neovim.io/doc/user/api.html#api-floatwin) to implement an asynchronous, interactive machine translation interface, similar to how most of the various machine translation web font-ends work.
+It makes use of Neovim's [api-floatwin](https://neovim.io/doc/user/api.html#api-floatwin) to implement an asynchronous, interactive machine translation interface, similar to how most of the various machine translation web front-ends work.
 In addition to that, other (non-interactive) modes are also supported and, if you try hard enough, pantran.nvim can also be used as an API.